comboshreddies/kubectl-tks/README.md

 ```console
 "{{XKNE}} -c nginx -- env > {{k8s_pod}}}.env"
 ```
-and

-### sequence - how template fields are replacetd and in which order
+### sequence - how template fields are replaced and in which order

 Before executing of each line:
 - if line is OP_ command it handled from case to case